liewsanmin/automatedTrading/README.md

 # webScraper
-A tool to find all recommended stocks by scraping data from the website
+A tool to find all recommended stocks and put them in multiple tabs on your default browser by scraping data from the website